What is an MRA (magnetic resonance angiography)?

-The cardiovascular and vascular physicians and surgeons at The Ohio State University Wexner Medical Center are expert at performing and interpreting MRA.
+The cardiovascular and vascular physicians and surgeons at The Ohio State University Wexner Medical Center are experts at performing and interpreting MRA.
 With MRA, many patients can have their cardiovascular and vascular treatments planned without the need for any invasive imaging.

 What to expect during a MRA (magnetic resonance angiography)

 Do not eat or drink anything for at least four to six hours prior to your MRA.
 You may continue your medications without interruption.